Dentsu: Mount Fuji climbing tradition

-Overworking controversy
+Criticism

+Working conditions

 In August 2015, Dentsu was caught exceeding its own 70-hour monthly maximum overtime limit.

-In December Matsuri Takahashi, a University of Tokyo graduate and 24-year-old female employee of Dentsu, committed suicide.
-The Japanese government recognized her suicide as karoshi.
+In December, Matsuri Takahashi, a University of Tokyo graduate and 24-year-old female employee of Dentsu, committed suicide.
+The Japanese government recognized her suicide as karoshi, a Japanese term for death from overworking.

 In July 2017, the company was charged by Japanese authorities for the death of Takahashi.
 No individuals were charged, only the corporation.
 The company admitted allowing illegal levels of overtime and was convicted in October, paying ¥500,000 in fines.

 Mr. Tadashi Ishii, Representative Director and President & CEO, notified Dentsu on December 28, 2016 that he will resign as Representative Director and President & CEO.
 His papers were sent to the prosecutors office because of the violation of the Labor Standards Act.
 Over a half century of ongoing overworking was documented by The New York Times, including training materials supporting a Dentsu president urging working "even if it kills you."

 A 2017 attempt to encourage letting workers "leave the office at 3 p.m. on the last Friday of the month" did not get much participation.
 Also in 2017, a former executive creative director of Dentsu Japan has resigned from his own company following allegations he sexually harassed a woman during his tenure at the advertising giant.

-Olympic bid rigging controversy
+Bribery charges and bid rigging

-In February 2023, Japan's competition regulator filed criminal complaints against six firms over the alleged bid-rigging of contracts for the Tokyo 2020 Olympics, one of those firms being Dentsu.
-The previous year, a former executive at Dentsu was arrested on suspicion of receiving bribes from Olympic sponsors.
+In 2022, a former executive at Dentsu was arrested on suspicion of receiving bribes from sponsors of the 2020 Summer Olympics.
+In February 2023, Japan's competition regulator filed criminal complaints against six firms, including Dentsu, over alleged bid rigging of contracts for the games.
+The companies were charged under anti-monopoly law and accused of lowering the competitiveness of their tenders.
+The case also saw the arrest of a senior Olympic official from Japan and the head of Dentsu's sports division.
+The company has admitted liability.
+The corruption scandal has clouded the chance of landing the 2030 Winter Olympics by the city of Sapporo, an early favorite.